Prime Splitting and Common $N$-Index Divisors in Radical Extensions: Part $p=2$: Introduction and Main Theorem

 \section{Introduction and Main Theorem}

 Let $x^n-a$ be an irreducible polynomial in $\ZZ[x]$.
-The primary objective of this paper is to establish Theorem \ref{Thm: Main}, an explicit description of the splitting the integral prime 2 in $\Ocal_{\QQ( \sqrt[n]{a})}$ the ring of integers of $\QQ\big( \sqrt[n]{a}\big)$.
+The primary objective of this paper is to establish Theorem \ref{Thm: Main}, an explicit description of the splitting of the integral prime 2 in $\Ocal_{\QQ( \sqrt[n]{a})}$ the ring of integers of $\QQ\big( \sqrt[n]{a}\big)$.
 Combining this with Theorem \ref{Thm: MainOddp}, the result for odd primes proved in \cite{SmithRadicalSplitting}, we achieve a complete, explicit description of prime splitting in radical\footnote{These are also known as \textit{pure extensions} and \textit{root extensions}.} extensions of $\QQ$.
-Numerous examples of these theorems are computed in Section \ref{Sec: Examples}.
+Numerous examples of these theorems are computed in Section \ref{Sec: Examples}, and a SageMath implementation can be found here: \href{https://doi.org/10.5281/zenodo.20208664}{https://doi.org/10.5281/zenodo.20208664}.

 In Corollaries \ref{Cor: 2NCID} and \ref{Cor: oddNCIDs}, this description is employed to classify the common $N$-index divisors (primes dividing the index of any order $\ZZ\big[\theta_1,\dots, \theta_N\big]$ in the maximal order $\Ocal_K$) of a radical extension.
 Using this we can construct radical extensions with common $N$-index divisors for arbitrary $N$; see Example \ref{Ex: Using2togetNgenerators}.
 In Proposition \ref{Prop: NonRadCommonN}, we construct non-radical extensions of minimal degree having a common $N$-index divisor.
-In the other direction, we construct extensions that are not monogenic yet have no common index divisors.
-Proposition \ref{Prop: ExceptionalDisc} does this for any degree greater than 2 using congruence conditions on the discriminant.
-Subsection \ref{Subsection: ExceptionalIndexForm} takes a difference avenue and constructs such extensions by analyzing index forms modulo carefully chosen primes.
+In the other direction, in Section \ref{Sec: NonMonoNoCIDs} we use the index form to construct extensions that are not monogenic yet have no common index divisors.

 Before we state our theorems, we make the following definition.
 Let $L/K$ be an extension of number fields with respective rings of integers $\Ocal_L$ and $\Ocal_K$.
 Let $\gp\subset \Ocal_K$ be a prime ideal with residue field $k_\gp\coloneqq \Ocal_K/\gp$.
 An ideal $\mathfrak{I}\subset \Ocal_L$ \textit{mirrors} the factorization of a polynomial $f(x)\in k_\gp[x]$ if, given a factorization into irreducibles $f(x)=\prod_{i=1}^r \phi_i(x)^{e_i}$ in $k_\gp[x]$, there is a prime ideal factorization $\mathfrak{I}=\prod_{i=1}^r\gP_i^{e_i}$ in $\Ocal_L$ where the degree of $\gP_i$ over $\gP_i\cap \Ocal_K$, i.e. $[\Ocal_L/\gP_i:k_\gp]$, is equal to the degree of $\phi_i(x)$.